magic0whi/notebook/contents/python-in-mathematics/python-in-mathematics.md

 plt.show()
 ```

-## Implicit Differentiation in Sympy
+## Implicit Differentiation in SymPy

 ```python
 a, b = symbols('a b')